 Every person has a creative side, and it can be expressed in many ways: problem solving, original and innovative thinking, and artistically, to name a few.
-Describe how you express your creative side.（Maximum 350 words） From my perspective, I have taken part in our school’s Odyssey of the mind club since October 2020 .
+Describe how you express your creative side.（Maximum 350 words） I have taken part in our school’s OM (Odyssey of the Mind) club since October 2020 .
 In OM Club, I usually make some creative decorations.
-For example, I used 3D cutter to cut the pendant for my school.
+For example, I used a 3D cutter to cut the pendant for my school.
 First, I used the computer to draw the shape of the school badge and then I added some small details to it.
-After drawing, I cut it out.
-Finally, I punched a hole in it and let a string go through it so it can be carried with ourselves.
-I also communicated with my friends when designing the pendant because ideas from friends are precious.
+After drawing it, I cut it out.
+Finally, I punched a hole in it and put a string through the hole so that it can be carried around.
+I also communicated with my friends when designing the pendant because ideas from friends can help with the design process.
 From October 2020 to February 2021, I took part in a competition called ”China Thinks Big”.
 It is a creative competition for teenagers.
 I was the captain and designer of my team.
-Our team had seven people, five from our own school and others from another two schools, one school was abroad.
-The members came from different places because we wanted to listen to various ideas .
+Our team had seven people, five from our own school and two from another two schools, one of which was abroad.
+Members were chosen from multiple schools/countries because we wanted our team to have a diversity of ideas .
 I chose our team’s name as Pluto.
 Pluto is one of the planets in the universe, it is a lonely planet and it doesn’t receive too much light, but it is still alive.
 As a result, I thought that even though the way of creating was hard, just like Pluto had found its way to be alive, we should persist in doing it.
 As the designer of the team, I designed the team’s logo.
 Pluto was written in Gothic font and its color was the color of Pluto.
-I also designed the poster which used to published on the team’s website to let more people know our team.
-I added members’ photos and designed the layout of the poster too.
-The Creative thoughts always make the world a more wonderful place.
+I also designed the poster which was published on the team’s website in order to let more people know about our team.
+I added members’ photos and designed the layout of the poster.
+Creative thoughts always make the world a more wonderful place.
 I will keep on creating in my life.

 ZhengYiNing

+Thanks for submitting your second draft.
+You’ve made some significant improvements, which is great, but I still found some bits quite hard to follow e.g. what exactly you mean by cutting a pendant, and the section about the nature of Pluto.
+You also need to use paragraphs so that there is more structure in your writing.
+Initially you could try one paragraph for each of your two examples – perhaps you could then subdivide each paragraph further.